DanielSmith1239/HQTriviaMaster/README.md

 > **Note:** This project will soon be deprecated, as an online version is in the works.
+Check back here for updates.

 # HQTriviaMaster
 A neat little macOS program to scan and answer HQ Trivia questions.